Shangamesh2805/SPEECH-ENHANCEMENT-USING-NLP/README.md

 **OBJECTIVE OF OUR PROJECT:**

 We used NLP in education field  to improve the vocabulary skills of the students.
-By identifying the mistakes of students in their pronounciation we help them to rectify their mistakes by themselves.
+By identifying the mistakes of students in their pronounciation and  we help them to rectify their mistakes by themselves.

 **Libraries Used:**